ryansupak2/poliana-lego-scarface/docs/instructions.md

 * Any number rolled on a single Die that can't be executed at the exact amount by any of Player's Pawns, must be Forfeited.
 * In addition: any number rolled on a single Die *can* be Forfeited at any time, for any reason.
+* A player *cannot* take (2x) consecutive Turns in which they voluntarily Forfeit all of their Moves.
+(However, this dpes not apply to a player taking Moves with any involuntary Forfeits in it).

 ### Doubles (Special Case)